jakob-heller/fflogs-scraping/README.md

 * BeautifulSoup4

 > `data_scraping.py` methods make use of both [Selenium](https://www.selenium.dev/documentation/webdriver/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
-> Conveniently, fflog entries over `download csv` buttons for all their tables.
+> Conveniently, fflog entries offer `download csv` buttons for all their tables.
 We can utilize those with Selenium so that we don't have to manually fetch table data from html.
 > We still use beautifulsoup to fetch the group composition from html.

 ## (README is still WIP – this is just the preliminary project description)